sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

         \end{align}
     \]`

     Reminder: Here, *claimed* and *true* are *random variables*, which means that they are functions over some outcome space.
 For example, the probability that *claimed* = blue really means the probability of getting an outcome *x* such that *claimed*(x) = blue.
-We are implicitly assumping that the space of outcomes *x* is something like the set of witnessed car accidents.
+We are implicitly assuming that the space of outcomes *x* is something like the set of witnessed car accidents.

 2. (1 point) Match the three probabilites above with the following terms: *prior probablity*, *likelihood of the evidence*, *posterior probability*.